 Pressing the Dada reset button since 2005 )

-Kurt Schwitters; associated with Zurich and Berlin Dada and the creation of his own one-man Hanover Dada; fled to Norway to escape the Nazi persecution of “degenerate artists” then on to England where he was interred in an “undesirables” camp on the Isle of Man.
-On his release he moved to London where his work received scant recognition, even ridicule, by the elitist UK art establishment.
-He moved again with his companion Edith Thomas to the Lake District where he scratched a living almost Van Gogh-style for a short period before his untimely death in Kendal in 1948.
-While living in Amleside, he constructed his second Merzbau or Merz barn in Langdale near Ambleside, his varied Merz works from that war period being the only documented Dada expressions in England before 2006 which saw the movement’s revival in the form of its historically missing European link, London Dada, founded by artist Michael St.Mark.
+Kurt Schwitters; associated with Zurich and Berlin Dada and the creation of his own one-man Hanover Dada; fled to Norway to escape the Nazi persecution of “degenerate artists” then via Scotland to England and internment in an “undesirables” camp on the Isle of Man.
+On his release he moved to London where his work received scant recognition, even ridicule, from the elitist UK art establishment.
+He moved again with his new companion Edith Thomas to the Lake District, where he scratched an almost Van Gogh-like living by painting portraits and local scenes before his tragically untimely death in early 1948.
+Whilst in Ambleside he constructed a second Merzbau, called Merz Barn, in Elterwater, Great Langdale – Schwitters’ many varied Merz constructions from that 1940s period being the only directly Dada-related or linked art expressions to have been created in the UK.

 …… Schwitters employed Dadaist ideas in his work, used the word itself on the cover of Anna Blume, and would later give Dada recitals throughout Europe on the subject with Theo Van Doesburg, Tristan Tzara, Hans Arp and Raoul Hausmann.
 In many ways his work was more in tune with Zürich Dada’s championing of performance and abstract art than Berlin Dada’s agit-prop approach, and indeed examples of his work were published in the last Zürich Dada publication, der Zeltweg, November 1919, alongside the work of Arp and Sophie Tauber.
 Whilst his work was far less political than key figures in Berlin Dada, such as George Grosz and John Heartfield, he would remain close friends with various members, including Hannah Hoch and Raoul Hausmann for the rest of his career.